-1. Add Device From the Remotes & Accessories Section
+Fix 1: Add the Device From the Remotes & Accessories Section

-With the recent update to the Google TV interface, settings would be different on a variety of Android TVs.
-Owing to this, you’ll need to check the Remotes and Accessories section to pair a new Bluetooth device.
+With the recent update to the Google TV interface, settings are different on various Android TVs.
+Owing to this, you must check the Remotes & Accessories section to pair a new Bluetooth device.
 Here’s how to do it.

 Step 1: Open the Settings app on your Android TV by selecting the gear icon at the top of the home screen.

-Step 2: Find the Remotes & Accessories section and select it.
+Step 2: Find and select Remotes & Accessories.

 Step 3: Select the Accessories tab.